1042 QRP: Weighing the High Cost of Floating Rate Notes

 Each of the downside risks analyzed above is a possibility, and there is anecdotal evidence of their occurrence during the past 10 years among purchasers of floating rate notes.
 None of these risks is an issue for Seller 2, who invests directly in a passive portfolio of blue-chip US equities.
 Although Seller 2 can borrow against his QRP, it is not assumed that he does so in our example.
 The cost of Seller 2’s QRP portfolio—51 bps, reflected above—is assumed to cover the annual advice fee and transaction costs for the strategy’s implementation; since that advice covers the selection, screening and documentation of the individually purchased securities in the portfolio, an investor would not face an asset management fee like the kind seller 1 pays for his index fund.
 Finally, common equities are perpetual securities and consequently are not subject to call provisions.

-So what is that foregone $8.5 – $22 million, paid by our hypothetical seller in scenario 1?
-From our perspective, it represents involuntary charity on the part of that seller toward the investment banks and the corporations that issued and sold him those floating rate notes.
+So what is that foregone $8.5 – $21 million, paid by our hypothetical seller in scenario 1?
+From our perspective, it represents involuntary charity on the part of that seller toward the investment banks that issued and sold him those floating rate notes.
 Even if your charitable intent knows no bounds, surely there are nobler causes to support!

 If you are interested in learning more about our 1042 QRP solutions, contact us (ask for Doug) and we will collaborate and build a win-win solution.